 Please submit the items listed below to International Student Affairs.
 This information including the completion of all admission requirements is required to process the Form I-20.

 - Copy of Form I-94, Request Travel History and Check Travel Compliance (for additional information visit the Department of Homeland Security, I-94 website (opens new window)).

-- Proof of funding from a banking institution showing closing balance in U.S. currency.
-Completed International Student Financial Support Form (PDF) [Size: 532 KB], requires Adobe Reader (opens new window).
-We recommend at least $31,228 U.S. dollars for each academic year.
-Costs may actually be greater due to inflation and other cost increases.
+- Proof of funding from a banking institution showing a closing balance in U.S. dollars.
+Complete the International Student Financial Support Form with your bank statement as indicated on the form.
+Recommended financial support for each academic year is $31,228 USD.
+Costs may be greater due to inflation and other cost increases.

-Request an "Official" copy of your high school, General Educational Development (GED), or High School Equivalency Test (HiSET) transcript, and all previously attended college transcripts translated into English Language, identifying the equivalency of an American High School or College Degree.
-View the Transcript Evaluations for approved translation services.
-Please send documents to the college at the same time, once translated.
+Request an OFFICAL copy of your high school, General Educational Development (GED), or High School Equivalency Test (HiSET) transcript and all previously attended college transcripts (if applicable).
+All international transcripts must be translated into English, identifying the equivalency of US high school diploma or college.
+View the list of approved translation and evaluation services.

 Southwest Tennessee Community College

 P.O.
 Box 780

 - Immunizations Required Under Tennessee State Law and Certificate of Immunization Proof of Measles, Mumps, Rubella (MMR), and Varicella (Chickenpox)